How It Works

 figure 09

-Step 10: Your 3D Product Shot
+Your 3D Product Shot

 Providing you own the rights to the 2D design you’ve rendered with this Action, then the resulting image is yours to do with as you wish.
-All Actions are non-exclusive meaning that you might see someone else use the exact same product shot or as yours, but as long as the artwork is different you should have something unique.
-All the which are created during the rendering process remain intact allowing you to further customize highlights and shadows to your liking.
+All Actions are non-exclusive meaning that you might see someone else use the exact same product shot or layout as yours, but as long as the artwork is different you should have something unique.

-figure 011
+figure 10

 Going a step further, you can combine multiple Actions with your artwork into custom compositions that suit your needs.